tada-team/tdproto-sphinx/docs/bot_howto.rst

-How to create bot.
+How to create bot
 =========================

-Create new bot account.
+Create new bot account
 --------------------------

 In order to create new bot account use the